Home - Salad - Classic Nicoise Salad with Vinaigrette

 • Red bell peppers: Try sliced raw or jarred roasted red peppers.

-• Anchovies: Anchovy fillets packed in oil are an authentic ingredient in Nicoise salad.
+• Anchovies: Anchovy fillets packed in oil are authentic in Nicoise salad.
 You can add chopped anchovies to the dressing, or arrange whole ones over the salad.

 • Seafood: Instead of using canned tuna, make the salad into a seafood dinner, topped with grilled salmon or tuna fillets.